gaspoute/reaktiv/readme.md

 console.log(data.age); // undefined

-teardown(watcher); // Unsubscribe the watcher from all its dependencies
+ignore(watcher); // Unsubscribe the watcher from all its dependencies
 ```
 ## API
 ### observe(object)